iitkgpaiforscience/Crysxpp/README.md

 ### Train a CrysAE model

+We have already trained the autoencoder with 37K data and a pretrained model (model.pth) will be provided into the '../model' directory.

+Yet, if You want to train the autoenoder module from scratch by some other dataset, use the following procedure :

 Before training a new CrysAE model, you will need to:
 - [Define a customized dataset](#define-a-customized-dataset) at `root_dir` to store the structure-property relations of interest.
+- Run the following command

 ```bash
 python main.py --data-path '../data/' --is-global-loss <1/0> --is-local-loss <1/0>  --save-path <path_to_save_pretrained_model>
 ```
 Once the training is done the saved model will be saved at save-path.
-A pretrained CrysAE model is provided in "model/" directory.

 ### Train a CrysXPP model
 Before training a new CrysXPP model, you will need to: